Truck Driver Fatigue Accidents

 Information & What To Do

 Studies by the National Transportation Safety Board suggests truck driver fatigue causes about 30 to 40% of commercial truck accidents.
 Operating a vehicle that can weigh up to 80,000 pounds makes it critical for a commercial truck driver to use the utmost safety and caution.
 While working long hours and with relatively no time spent outside a truck, many drivers are prone to dangerous mistakes.
 Exhaustion, sleep deprivation, and fatigue are common problems in the commercial trucking industry.
 The nature of the job, long, solitary hours on the road, tight deadlines, and pressure to reach destinations on time, lends itself to tired drivers.
 When a driver fails to act safely behind a 40-ton vehicle, untold damage can often follow.
-Personal injury attorneys at Murphy Law Firm know how to stand up for injured victims in fatigue-related truck accidents in Louisiana.
+Personal injury attorneys at Murphy Law Firm know how to stand up for injured victims in fatigue-related truck accidents in Louisiana.:

 Why Driver Fatigue Plagues the Trucking Industry